xrli/CCNN/README.md

 # Concat Convolutional Neural Network for Pulsar Candidate Selection

-This repo contains the code and trained models for out paper Concat Convolutional Neural Network for Pulsar Candidate Selection.
+This repo contains the code and trained models for our paper *Concat Convolutional Neural Network for Pulsar Candidate Selection*.

 ### Requirements